belden/golang-service-wordcount/README.md

 ### Install Dependencies

 Well, I've never built anything in Go before, so I searched around for a REST API for Go that looked sensible to me.
-I found [sleepy](http://dougblack.io/words/a-restful-micro-framework-in-go.html), which is a very small framework - about 100 lines of Go.
+I found [an article](http://dougblack.io/words/a-restful-micro-framework-in-go.html) on writing a micro-framework for RESTful APIs in Go.

-I thought I'd go with [sleepy](github.com/dougblack/sleepy), but ended up using plain old `net/http`.
+I thought I'd go with [sleepy](http://github.com/dougblack/sleepy), but ended up using plain old `net/http`.
 The code is quite messy as a result - dispatching of different request methods is ugly.
 I wanted to code towards functionality more than towards beauty.

 ### Run the test suite